nhtsai/notes/_posts/2021-05-02-atomic-habits.md

 * Building habits is fundamentally about **becoming someone**, changing your beliefs about yourself.

-# Chapter 3: How to Build Better Habits in 4 Simple Steps
+## 3. How to Build Better Habits in 4 Simple Steps

 * Edward Thorndike's studies on cat behavior shows that behaviors that result in favorable outcomes are more repeated than behaviors that result in unfavorable outcomes.
 * A **habit** is a behavior that has been repeated enough times to become automatic.